-This glossary defines terminology only.
-It does not provide instructions, recommendations, compatibility guidance, or safety determinations for any specific crib or product.
+This page defines terms only.
+It does not approve repairs, confirm compatibility, or make safety determinations for any specific crib.

 For visual identification of common fasteners, connectors, and hardware styles referenced in these terms, see the crib hardware identification reference.